 In 2020, Mitteldeutscher Verlag Halle published a book by the editors Birgit Neumann-Becker and Hans-Joachim Döring entitled “For Respect and Recognition.
 The Mozambican contract workers and the difficult legacy from the GDR” to which I contributed the chapter “What traces did we leave behind”.

-Also in 2020, LIT-Verlag published the English-language “Handbook Near and Middle East States” edited by Markus Porsche-Ludwig and Ying-Yu Chen.
+In 2022, LIT-Verlag published the English-language “Handbook Near and Middle East States” edited by Markus Porsche-Ludwig and Ying-Yu Chen.
 Geography – History – Culture – Politics – Economy” with my chapter “Mauritania / Al Jumhouriya al-Islamiya al-Muritaniya / République Islamique de Mauritanie”.